5 Common Reasons for Bad CRA Compliance Exam Ratings

 Financial institutions should geocode loans within the assessment area(s) and compare the mapping to the income levels for each census tract.
 It is important to examine the entire assessment area to ensure that your geographic distribution of loans are not excluding LMI or MM census tracts.

-While reviewing your maps, keep an eye out for any shapes and patterns that may indicate that Redlining is occuring.
-This can be an early warning that you have Redlining risk exposure.
+While reviewing your maps, keep an eye out for any shapes and patterns that may indicate that redlining is occurring.
+This can be an early warning that you have redlining risk exposure.

 2. Low Borrower Distribution, Particularly to LMI or Minority Individuals.